About the CVCC Promotores Program

 CVCC Promotores help us build Community Capacity by helping families access needed services.
 They provide a culturally and linguistically sensitive approach in linking families to services and programs.
 CVCC Promotores address the triple aim through their daily work.
 They have the ability to connect and engage families.
 The CVCC’s Promotora model has two components our Project Promotores and our volunteer Promotores Active for Community – PAC.

 Project Promotores are employed by CVCC to conduct outreach and education in the community.
-Promotores also conduct classes in the community on important and targeted topics such our very popular Es Dificil Ser Mujer (mental health support group), and our breast cancer and poisoning prevention education presentations.
+Promotores also conducts classes in the community on important and targeted topics such as our very popular Es Dificil Ser Mujer (mental health support group), and our breast cancer and poisoning prevention education presentations.
 Promotores are also out in the community conducting education and outreach to assist families in enrolling in health insurance, CalFresh, and utility assistance as well as to invite families to be civically engaged and participate in various community forums.
-Some of our past projects include: Epilepsy Education, Emergency Preparedness, Nutrition and Physical Activity, and much more.
+Some of our past projects include Epilepsy Education, Emergency Preparedness, Nutrition, and Physical Activity, and much more.